 For employment income, tax has to be declared provisionally on a monthly or quarterly basis by the 20th day of the following month or by the last day of the 1st month following the reporting quarter, respectively.

 An annual final tax return must be submitted by the last day of the 3rd month of the following tax year.
-Expatriates are required to carry out a personal income tax finalisation on termination of Vietnam assignment.
+Expatriates are required to carry out a PIT finalisation on termination of Vietnam assignment.

 |PIT final payment due date

 |PIT estimated payment due dates

-The deadline of provisional monthly or quarterly tax payments are the same with the deadline of submission of the monthly or quarterly tax return.
+The deadline of provisional monthly or quarterly tax payments is the same as the deadline of submission of the monthly or quarterly tax return.